ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 All members of the community must complete and abide by the [Required Legal Agreements](#Required-Legal-Agreements), which includes abiding by the [OASIS Open Projects Code of Conduct](./CODE-OF-CONDUCT.md).
 Failure to meet these requirements means a contributor is no longer eligible to participate.

 * *Contributor*: People who have contributed to a TSC repository in the last 2 years.
 Anyone can be a contributor, so long as they agree to contribute under the terms of this document.
 * *Technical Steering Committee (TSC) chair*: one or more persons appointed by the Project Governing Board to ensure the TSC runs smoothly.
-The chair is empowered to suspend a contributor temporarily or permanently (for example for egregiously or repeatedly breaching the Code of Conduct).
-Appeals can be sent to the PGB under the same Special Majority rule used for overturning consensus decisions.
 * *Project Governing Board (PGB)*: The Project Governing Board is charged with ensuring the overall project runs smoothly, as described below.